harrisonlab/phytophthora/assembly/pacbio_assembly.md

 ```

 ```
-P.cactorum - 414_v2
+  P.cactorum - 414
   The number of ORF RxLRs overlapping Augustus RxLRs:
-159
+  150
   The number of Augustus RxLRs overlapping ORF RxLRs:
-159
+  150
   The number of RxLRs unique to ORF models:
-55
+  67
-The number of RxLRs unique to ORF models and not intersecting nonRxLR gene models:
+  The number of RxLRs unique to Augustus models:
   20
-The number of RxLRs unique to Augustus models:
-22
   The total number of putative RxLRs are:
-201
+  237
+  The number of sequences extracted is
+  237
 ```

 ### H) From ORF gene models - Hmm evidence of CRN effectors